Last updated on : 12 Jul, 2025

 One cup of coconut water provides about 600 mg of potassium.
 It’s a low-calorie, electrolyte-rich alternative to sugary drinks and perfect in smoothies or on its own.

-A cup of cherry tomatoes has 353 mg of potassium.
+A cup of cherry tomatoes has 353 mg potassium.
 Tomatoes are versatile and can be added to salads, sauces, or eaten fresh for a nutrient boost.

 In addition to well-known potassium sources, several other foods can significantly boost your intake.
 Let’s get to know them and discover how they can help enhance your diet and health.